 Cycle lanes are marked by a white line along the carriageway.
 When using a cycle lane, keep within the lane and before leaving it, check that it is safe to do so and signal your intention clearly to other road users.

-Note – cycle lanes in Northern Ireland are green; whereas in the Republic of Ireland and Great Britain they are red.
+Cycle lanes in Northern Ireland are green; but in the Republic of Ireland and Great Britain they are red.

 Advanced stop lines